 Seeing a homeopath can help as the remedies can rebalance the hormones and deal with the difficult symptoms you are experiencing.

-After no periods for 12 months, we go to the post-menopause.
+After no periods for 12 months, we go to post-menopause.
 During this period the menopausal symptoms continue, but they are reducing in intensity until ceased.
 The postmenopausal period lasts an average of 4 to 5 years, but in some cases longer.

 Premature menopause and early menopause

-The early menopause applies to the same condition when the age is between 40-45.
+Early menopause applies to the same condition when the age is between 40-45.

 In most cases, there is no known reason for premature or early menopause.
 Surgical removal of ovaries and hysterectomy can lead to it.
 Medical treatment as chemotherapy and radiotherapy as well.
-A family history of premature or early menopause can be a factor as well as high-stress levels and life events.
+A family history of premature or early menopause can be a factor, as well as high-stress levels and life events.

 The symptoms are the same as in menopause but more severe and acute.

-As it happens unexpectedly in most cases there is no preparation for it.
+As it happens unexpectedly, in most cases, there is no preparation for it.